mochi-hpc/mochi-doc/docs/source/index.rst

 recommended library for C++ developers.
 Note that Thallium also provides C++ wrappers to Argobots.

+Mercury is Mochi's underlying RPC/RDMA library.
+While it is not necessary to undertand how to use Mercury itself when developing with Margo or Thallium (which we recommend), we provide a set of tutorials for those who would need to use it directly rather than through higher level libraries.

 Argobots is used for threading/tasking in Mochi.
 Understanding its underlying programming model may not be necessary at first, for simple Margo or Thallium services, but may become useful to optimize performance or customize the scheduling and placement of threads and tasks in a Mochi service.

-Mercury is Mochi's underlying RPC/RDMA library.
-While it is not necessary to undertand how to use Mercury itself when developing with Margo or Thallium (which we recommend), we provide a set of tutorials for those who would need to use it directly rather than through higher level libraries.

 Note that documentation and tutorials on each of these libraries are independent of one another.
 The reader is free to start with either library.

+Additionally, ABT-IO is a small library that can be used to offload POSIX I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.

 Contents
 ========